-In this paper, we introduced an effective disk-based indexing method named IS-Label for distance and shortest path querying in large real-world graphs, both directed and undirected.
-There are two major ideas in our approach.
-Firstly, we developed an independent-set based vertex hierarchy and proved that it can guide the labeling process of vertices.
-Secondly, for massive graphs, we can limit the height of the hierarchy so that the label size can be controlled and our theoretical analysis show that based on the labels, we need only one in-memory bi-Dijkstra's search on the residual graph to obtain the final solution.
+We introduced an effective disk-based label indexing method for distance and shortest path querying in large real-world graphs.
+Our vertex labeling process is guided by an independent-set based vertex hierarchy.
+For massive graphs, we can limit the height of the hierarchy to control the helbel size, our theoretical analysis show that we need at most one in-memory bi-Dijkstra's search on the residual graph to obtain the final solution.
+Our method simultaneously solves the problem of reachability.
+Given the low costs of IS-LABEL in index construction and querying, it is expected to handle very larger graphs for reachability queries.
+This is to be confirmed in our future work.